Critical Conditions for Success

 - Acquisition or disposal of real estate

-Operational changes have tax consequences due to the change in transactional flows and a company’s assets, functions, and risk profile.
-It important is to ensure that the new operating model is not only implemented correctly from a direct tax perspective but also ensures that business processes are overall tax aligned, realizing support of the business in the areas of compliance, finance & accounting, legal, IT systems, VAT, and regulatory matters.
+Operational changes can have significant tax implications due to shifts in transactional flows and a company’s assets, functions, and risk profile.
+It is essential to ensure that any new operating model is not only compliant with direct tax regulations but also aligns overall business processes with tax requirements.
+This alignment should involve collaboration across various functions such as compliance, finance, accounting, legal, IT systems, VAT, and regulatory affairs.

-To move the tax policy from paper into practice, the roll-out may also include organizational changes, and improvements to processes and systems.
+To transition the tax policy from theory to practice, the implementation phase may also involve organizational changes and enhancements to existing processes and systems.

 Click picture to enlarge